-- 1. ADU/Single-Family-Detached: One (1) driveway improved with hard surface pavement with a minimum width of ten (10) feet, not to exceed a grade of 14%. - 2.
-Duplex: One (1) shared driveway improved with hard surface pavement with a minimum width of twenty (20) feet; or two (2) driveways improved with hard surface pavement with a minimum width of ten (10) feet each. - 3.
+- ADU/Single-Family-Detached: One (1) driveway improved with hard surface pavement with a minimum width of ten (10) feet, not to exceed a grade of 14%.
+Permeable surfaces and planting strips between driveway ramps are encouraged in order to reduce stormwater runoff. - Two-Family Duplex: One (1) shared driveway improved with hard surface pavement with a minimum width of twenty (20) feet; or two (2) driveways improved with hard surface pavement with a minimum width of ten (10) feet each.
+Permeable surfaces and planting strips between driveway ramps are encouraged in order to reduce stormwater runoff. - 3.
 Townhome: A maximum of one (1) driveway per unit improved with hard surface pavement with a minimum width of ten (10) feet.
-See also the provisions of 16.14.020.D. - 4.
+See also the provisions of 16.14.020.D. - 34.
 Multi-Family-Dwelling: Improved hard surface driveways are required as follows:

 Number of Units Number of Driveways One Way Drive Width (Pair) Two Way Drive Width

-5-49 1 15 feet 24 feet
+3 5 -49 1 15 feet 24 feet

 50 or more 2 15 feet 24 feet

-Permeable surfaces and planting strips between driveway ramps are encouraged in order to reduce stormwater runoff.

-B. Sidewalks, Pathways and Curbs

-1. Single Family Detached, Duplex, Townhome, and Manufactured Home on Individual Residential Lot: onsite sidewalks and curbs are not required when part of a proposed partition or subdivision.
+- 5. Permeable surfaces and planting strips between driveway ramps are encouraged in order to reduce stormwater runoff. - B. Sidewalks, Pathways and Curbs - Single Family Detached, Two-Family Duplex, Townhome, and Manufactured Home on Individual Residential Lot: No-on-site sidewalks and curbs are not required when not part of a proposed partition or subdivision. - 2.
+Multi-Family-Dwelling:

-2. Multi-Family-Dwelling:

-a.
+- a.
 A system of private pedestrian sidewalks/pathways extending throughout the development site shall connect each dwelling unit to vehicular parking areas, common open space, storage areas, recreation facilities, adjacent developments, transit facilities within five hundred (500) feet of the site, and future phases of development.
-Main building entrances shall also be connected to one another.
+Main building entrances shall also be connected to one another. - b.

-- b.
 Required private pathways/sidewalks shall extend from the ground floor entrances or the ground floor landing of stairs, ramps or elevators, on one (1) side of approved driveways connecting to the public sidewalk or curb of the public street that provides required ingress and egress.
 Curbs shall also be required at a standard approved by the Review Authority. - c.
 Private Pathway/Sidewalk Design.
 Private pathway surfaces shall be concrete, brick/masonry pavers, or other durable surface, at least five (5) feet wide and conform to ADA standards.
 Where the system crosses a parking area, driveway or street, it shall be clearly marked with contrasting paving materials or raised crosswalk (hump). - d.
 Exceptions Private pathways/sidewalks shall not be required where physical or topographic conditions make a connection impracticable, where buildings or other existing development on adjacent lands physically preclude a connection now or in the future considering the potential for redevelopment; or pathways would violate provisions of leases, restrictions or other agreements.